Jacob Collins

 Jacob Collins (born 1964) is an American realist painter working in New York City.
 He is a leading figure of the contemporary classical art revival.

-He has founded several schools of art including the Water Street Atelier, the Grand Central Academy of Art and the Hudson River Fellowship.
+He has founded the Water Street Atelier, the Grand Central Academy of Art and the Hudson River Fellowship.

 Life

 Jacob Collins was born on August 11, 1964, in New York City.
 He comes from a family of artists and scholars.
 His great-uncle was Meyer Schapiro.
 As a child, he started copying works by Old Masters in the Metropolitan Museum of Art.
 From a young age, Collins knew that he wanted to be an artist, although his interest and skill lay in a classical style that was out of favor in the late 20th century.
 Moving away from Modernism, he identified instead with works of 15th-19th century masters and their techniques and aesthetics.